cvet/fonline/README.md

 * Eliminate raw pointers, use raii and smart pointers for control objects lifetime
 * Hide implementation details from headers using abstraction and pimpl idiom
 * Fix all warnings from PVS Studio and other static analyzer tools
-* Improve more unit tests and gain code coverage to at least 80%
 * Improve more new C++ features like std::array, std::filesystem, std::string_view and etc
 * Decrease platform specific code to minimum (we can leave this work to portable C++ or SDL)
 * C-style casts to C++-style casts